 Road trips with your baby

 - Plan your start time strategically.
 If your baby loves to sleep in the car, try to time the beginning of your trip with a regular nap time.
 This way, you can get some peaceful miles under your belt while your little one gets some rest.

 - Make sure the items you need are easily accessible.
 Speaking of packing up your car, think strategically about where you put the items you’re bringing along.
-Make sure that whatever you might need as you drive, like snacks, bottles, and diaper-changing essentials are all easily accessible.
+Make sure that whatever you might need as you drive, like snacks, bottles, extra clothes and diaper-changing essentials are all easily accessible.

 Packing for travel with your baby

 - Bring a mix of new toys and old favorites.
 If you’re wondering how to travel with a baby without disrupting all the passengers around you, this is a great tip.
 A brand new toy can help capture your little one’s attention and keep them entertained during a road trip or a long flight.
 So bring something exciting and new along for your trip.
 But, don’t forget your baby’s favorite blanket, stuffed animal or swaddle for a game of peekaboo!
 These items can provide comfort in unfamiliar surroundings.

 - Consider shipping some items ahead of time.
 When it comes to tips for traveling with a baby, any parent will tell you it helps to have all of the essentials on hand.
 But, lugging them from your home to your destination can be a pain.
 Consider having some of your essentials like diapers and wipes shipped to your accommodation instead of using up precious luggage space.

 - Bring your pharmacy essentials.
 Be prepared for a potential fever, cold, flu, or stomach bug that might arise by packing some pharmacy essentials for your little one.
 This is especially important if you are traveling internationally, as the medications you are used to using might not be as readily available in these locations.
 Filling a small pouch in your existing bag can go a long way!